Artemis program: Resource prospecting and research programs

+Pressurized rover ("Mobile Habitat")

-The Habitable Mobility Platform would be a large pressurized rover used to transport crews across large distances.
-NASA has developed multiple pressurized rovers including the Space Exploration Vehicle built for the Constellation program which was fabricated and tested.
-In the 2020 flight manifest it was referred to as the Mobile Habitat suggesting it could fill a similar role to the ILREC Lunar Bus.
+The Pressurized Rover (PR) is a large, pressurized module used to enable crewed operation across large distances and live for multiple days.
+NASA had developed multiple pressurized rovers including what was formerly called the Space Exploration Vehicle (SEV).
+This rover was built for the Constellation program and was fabricated and then tested.
+In the 2020 flight manifest it was later referred to as the "Mobile Habitat" suggesting it could fill a similar role to the ILREC Lunar Bus.
 It would be ready for the crew to use on the surface but could also be autonomously controlled from the Gateway or other locations.

 Mark Kirasich, who is the acting director of NASA's Advanced Exploration Systems, has stated that the current plan is to partner with JAXA and Toyota to develop a closed cabin rover to support crews for up to 14 days (currently known as Lunar Cruiser).
 "It's very important to our leadership at the moment to involve JAXA in a major surface element", he said. "...
 The Japanese, and their auto industry, have a very strong interest in rover-type things.
-So there was an idea to — even though we have done a lot of work — to let the Japanese lead development of a pressurized rover.
+So, there was an idea to—even though we have done a lot of work—to let the Japanese lead development of a pressurized rover.
 So right now, that's the direction we're heading in".

-In regards to the SEV, Senior Lunar Scientist Clive Neal said "Under Constellation NASA had a sophisticated rover put together, It's pretty sad if it's never going to get to the Moon". but also said that he understands the different scopes of the Constellation Program and Artemis program and the focus on international collaboration.
+In regard to the PR, senior-lunar-scientist Clive Neal said "Under Constellation, NASA had a sophisticated rover put together.
+It's pretty sad if it's never going to get to the Moon".
+However Neal also said that he understands the different mission objectives between the Constellation Program and those of the Artemis Program, and the need of the Artemis Program to focus more on international collaboration.

-Moon rover

-Lunar light vehicle development

-In February 2020, NASA released two requests for information regarding both a crewed and uncrewed unpressurized surface rover.
-The LTV would be propositioned by a CLPS vehicle before the Artemis 3 mission.
-It would be used to transport crews around the exploration site.
-It would serve a similar function as the Apollo Lunar Rover.
-In July 2020, NASA will move to formally establish a program office for the rover at the Johnson Space Center in Houston.
+On April 9, 2024, it was announced that JAXA and NASA had signed an agreement stipulating that Japan would join the pressurized rover collaboration venture and would design, develop, and operate a rover for crewed and uncrewed exploration of the Moon.
+In return, NASA will provide the launch and delivery of the rover to the Moon, as well as providing seats for two Japanese astronaut missions to the lunar surface, with the goal of these astronauts being the first non-Americans to travel to the Moon's surface.
+The pressurized rover is planned to accommodate two astronauts for up to 30 days outside.
+NASA plans to use the pressurized rover from Artemis VII and subsequent missions, over an approximate 10 year lifespan.

+Specialized lunar equipment development

-Space suits
+Artemis space suits

 The Artemis program will make use of two types of space suit revealed in October 2019: the Exploration Extravehicular Mobility Unit (xEMU), and the Orion Crew Survival System (OCSS).

-On 10 August 2021, a NASA Office of Inspector General audit reported a conclusion that the spacesuits would not be ready until April 2025 at the earliest, likely delaying the mission from the planned late 2024.
+On August 10, 2021, a NASA Office of Inspector General audit reported a conclusion that the spacesuits would not be ready until April 2025 at the earliest, likely delaying the mission from the then planned late 2024.
 In response to the IG report, SpaceX indicated that they could provide the suits.